Fig Allergies: Causes, Symptoms and Treatments

 3. Latex Allergy

 Sometimes figs aren't to blame for your fig allergy.
-According to the Cleveland Clinic, people with a latex allergy are more likely to experience an allergic reaction from certain fruits, including figs.
+According to the Cleveland Clinic, people with a latex allergy are more likely to have an allergic reaction to certain fruits, including figs.

 • Fruits like apples, bananas, avocados, peaches, nectarines, kiwi, melon, papayas and tomatoes